catalyst-cooperative/pudl/README.rst

 What is PUDL?
 -------------

-The `PUDL <https://catalyst.coop/pudl/>`__ Project is an open source data processing pipeline that makes US energy data easier to access and use programmatically.
+The `PUDL <https://catalyst.coop/pudl/>`__ Project (pronounced puddle) is an open source data processing pipeline that makes US energy data easier to access and use programmatically.

 Hundreds of gigabytes of valuable data are published by US government agencies, but it's often difficult to work with.
 PUDL takes the original spreadsheets, CSV files, and